chocolatey/choco-wiki/Security.md

 In a word, it depends on where you install Chocolatey.

-Keep in mind by default that Chocolatey requires administrative rights.
+Keep in mind by default that Chocolatey requires elevated rights.

 1. The default install location (`C:\ProgramData\chocolatey`) requires elevated rights to install to.
 2. It (`C:\ProgramData\chocolatey`) also requires elevated rights to install packages.
 To ease this a bit, we add the installing user's ACE with modify access (the user still needs to be elevated/admin at the time of installing/upgrading Chocolatey).